rubenphilipp/bp-text/docs/source/examples.rst

 ^^^^^^^^^^^^^^^^^^^

-The following lines show how to search a pool for a `search_word` which should be used as a noun in the context of the respective text:
+The following lines show how to search a pool for a `search_word` which should be used as a noun in the context of the respective text.

+The :py:class:`bp_text.textfragment.TextFragment` can be, in this case, conceived as a "container" for the search results.
+It holds the token of the search result as well as the citekey, the page_label and some meta-data (taken from the resp. item's meta-data which is most likely retrieved from the BibTeX file).
+In general, `TextFragment` objects help to unify the results of data extraction e.g. from a pool.

 .. code-block:: python